lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Reactions and Methods.md

 This reactor defines two methods `getFoo` and `add`.
 <span class="lf-cpp">
 `getFoo` is qualified as a const method, which indicates that it has read-only access to the state variables.
-This is direclty translated to a C++ const method in the code generation process.
+This is directly translated to a C++ const method in the code generation process.
 </span>
 The `getFoo` method receives no arguments and returns an integer (`int`)